garyfleming/apis-for-decades/apis.md

 # Biomimicry

 ^ We know that we can see incredible designs in nature.
 Evolution has produced some fantastic fits for what makes sense to us.
-I'm going to suggest we mimic an aspect of evolution
+I'm going to suggest we mimic an aspect of evolution: ignore numbers and constantly change.

 ---